Save big (up to $1,875) on small business tools with our free membership, business.com+

 What is builder’s risk insurance?

 Builder’s risk insurance is a type of business insurance that covers properties at risk for loss and damages during new construction, remodeling or installation.
 Incurring losses while building can delay projects and cause massive budget overruns.
-Builder’s risk insurance helps alleviate these worries by protecting the insured against financial losses that can arise during construction.
+Builder’s risk insurance helps mitigate those risks.

 Builder’s risk insurance is broader than standard commercial property insurance, covering various job site exposures, building materials and fixtures that would need to be replaced or installed if damaged.